Ali al-Ghumuqi: The Jadid and Jaridat Daghistan

 The newspaper Jaridat Daghistan (جريدة داغستان) began operating in January 1913 as the mouthpiece of the Russian colonial administration in Dagestan.
 Despite the Russian government's intentions, the newspaper quickly became an organ for Muslim intellectuals from as far west as Circassia.
 Al-Ghumūqī was the de facto editor of Jaridat Daghistan, and frequently wrote in favour of his reformist viewpoints.
 He expressed support for the revival of ijtihad among adherents of the Shafi'i school and used the newspaper to propagate the Jadid movement's ideas throughout the North Caucasus.

 During this time al-Ghumūqī, influenced by Egyptian Islamic modernist Jamal al-Din al-Afghani, argued that women were incapable of possessing equal intelligence to men, and that the statement that "men are the guardians of women" would soon be scientifically proven.
 At the same time, he lamented that men "have used and continue to use women for themselves as captives, slaves, and servants", and praised Ottoman feminists.
 Like many Jadids in Dagestan, al-Ghumūqī felt that women could contribute significantly to the reform of education due to their role in raising children, and he wrote in 1916 that it was positive for women to be taught the sciences.

-Al-Ghumūqī was controversial among intellectuals at the time for his opposition to armed struggle in order to liberate the Caucasus from Russian rule after the Caucasian War and the subsequent Circassian genocide; he cited the Muhammad's refusal to begin the jihad until after the hijrah as an example, saying that in both cases to declare a jihad prematurely would have caused unnecessary deaths of Muslims.
+Al-Ghumūqī was controversial among intellectuals at the time for his opposition to armed struggle in order to liberate the Caucasus from Russian rule after the Caucasian War and the subsequent Circassian genocide; he cited Muhammad's refusal to begin the jihad until after the hijrah as an example, saying that in both cases to declare a jihad prematurely would have caused unnecessary deaths of Muslims.
 He instead believed that only a revolution in Russia proper would lead to the end of colonialism.